Meet the district Governing Board

 Ms. Ghyabi was appointed to a four-year term in an at-large seat on the Governing Board on May 19, 2009, and was reappointed on May 21, 2013.
-The Board elected her treasurer on Oct.
-12, 2010, and re-elected her to that position on Nov.
-8, 2011, and again on Nov.
-13, 2012.
+The Board elected her vice chairman on Nov.
+12, 2013 and she served through Nov.
+12, 2014.
+Ms. Ghyabi served as treasurer from Oct.
+12, 2010, until her election as vice chairman.
 A graduate of the University of Central Florida, Ms. Ghyabi holds a bachelor’s degree in civil engineering and a master’s degree in transportation engineering.
 She is the CEO and President of Ghyabi & Associates, Inc., with offices in Jacksonville, Lake Mary and Ormond Beach, Florida.
 Ms. Ghyabi is active in the industry’s professional associations and is a tireless advocate for economic growth, having led many key transportation efforts: leading the ISB Coalition, spearheaded the I-4 St. Johns River Bridge Coalition, was appointed to the Transportation Outreach Program (TOP) Advisory Board, served as chair of the Volusia County Area Responsible Development (VCARD), and Central Florida Transportation Commission Task Force.
 She is also involved in many community charity and leadership organizations: she served as the chairwoman for the Women’s Center at Daytona State College and as the chairwoman for the Floridians for Better Transportation (FBT).
 Her career and community activities have been recognized with awards, including the Floridians for Better Transportation 2008 Chairman Award, a proclamation from Daytona State College Women’s Center designating Nov.
 7, 2008, as “Maryam Ghyabi Day,” many awards for initiatives to fund and accelerate the I-4 St. Johns River Bridge, a proclamation from the County of Volusia designating May 31, 2001, as “Maryam Hosseini Ghyabi Day,” Volusia County Metropolitan Planning Organization recognition for contributions to the Technical Coordinating Committee as chair in 1998, and the Florida Legislature has recognized her and her leadership role in the Florida Transportation Outreach Program (TOP) Advisory Board.

 Term of Appointment: May 2009–March 2017